sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/02-devices-and-workstations-assessment.md

         - Universal registration of personal Windows devices with Microsoft Entra ID, ensuring comprehensive identity verification and policy enforcement.
         - Full implementation of the most stringent security policies and access controls for registered personal devices, mirroring the security standards of fully managed devices.
         - Strategic and comprehensive application of security measures, including rigorous conditional access policies and compliance enforcement, securing corporate data accessed by personal devices to the fullest extent possible through registration.

+- **Relevance to NIST SP 800-53 Revision 5:**
+    - AC-3 Access Enforcement: Registering personal devices with Microsoft Entra ID supports the enforcement of access controls, ensuring that only authorized devices can access organizational resources.
+    - AC-17 Remote Access: The registration process contributes to securing remote access by validating personal devices before allowing connectivity to corporate networks and data.
+    - IA-2 Identification and Authentication (Organizational Users): Device registration aids in the identification and authentication process by associating devices with user identities, enhancing the security of authentication mechanisms.
+    - PL-8 Security and Privacy Architectures: Registration of personal devices with Microsoft Entra ID is part of the organization's security and privacy architecture, addressing the management of remote access and the use of personal devices.

+- **Products covered:**
+    - Microsoft Entra ID

+- **Recommendations:**
+    -

 #### Enable and configure Windows Hello for Business
   - Is Windows hello for Business enabled and configured for windows devices?